-The healthcare customer relationship management system (CRM) is an internal medical platform for managing patients and their health information.
-At the same time, CRM is a system allowing patients to efficiently communicate with a healthcare provider.
+The healthcare customer relationship management system is an internal medical platform for managing patients and their health information.
+At the same time, it is one of those custom healthcare solutions that aim to facilitate communication between patients and healthcare providers.

-As a rule, a CRM in healthcare consists of four major parts:
+Usually, a CRM in healthcare industry consists of four major parts:

 Communication and customer support system